x64dbg/docs/gui/settings/others.md

 ## Engine
 ### AnimateInterval
 If set to a value of milliseconds, animation will proceed every specified milliseconds.

-Minimum value is 20ms.
+Update: This setting has been added into settings dialog, and previous lower limit of 20ms has been removed.

 ### MaxSkipExceptionCount
 If set (default is 10000), during a run that ignores first-chance exceptions(example, [erun](../../commands/debug-control/erun)), it will only ignore that specified number of first-chance exceptions.
 After that the debuggee will pause when one more first-chance exception happens.
 If set to 0 first-chance exceptions will always be ignored during such runs.